robertbastian/icu4x/docs/process/benchmarking.md

   - `plurals/pluralrules/select`

-This allows a user to incorporate `cargo bench` into their change->test->change cycle, while allowing them to drill into a more detailed view of the performance impact if needed by calling `cargo bench operands --features bench`.
+This allows a user to incorporate `cargo bench` into their change->test->change cycle, while allowing them to drill into a more detailed view of the performance impact if needed by calling `RUSTFLAGS="--cfg feature=\"bench\"" cargo bench operands`.

 ### Wall time vs. Count of instructions